If That Looking Glass Should Break

 The thread glowed and pulsated gently.
 I studied the lens, looking for hidden electronics.
 But there was no place to hide anything, it was wholly transparent.
 I looked through again, with the same result.
 It brought out blues like you wouldn’t believe.
 Then I had the idea of looking at the note with it.

 The crafty old professor must’ve used invisible ink of some kind.
 It faintly glowed like the thread.
 “Congratulations to the new owner of this Orgonometric optical detector.
-I apologized for including only one, but I keep the other close to me at all times for reasons you will soon discover.
+I apologize for including only one, but I keep the other close to me at all times for reasons you will soon discover.
 Without exaggeration, the correct application of this device can greatly extend your lifespan.
 But once you gaze through it, there is no returning to your life as it was before.
 Regards, Professor Heironimus P. Travigan.”

 Under the bottom layer of velvet was a small silk pouch to carry the lens in.
 Curious to try it outside, I put it into the pocket of my jacket, checked my phone to see how much daylight was left and headed out.
 I wondered how I’d look to strangers, furtively pulling out a pink lens and peering through it.
 Perhaps I could claim I was trying to bring back monocles?